-The contract of insurance includes the Group Policy, any amendments to the Group Policy and any form of application used for enrolment, such as a branch application.
+The contract of insurance includes the Group Policy, any amendments to the Group Policy and any form of application used for enrolment, such as an internet application, a branch application or a telemarketing enrolment record.

 Scotiabank and the Insurer may agree from time to time to amend the Group Policy.
 No amendment is valid unless the authorized representatives of Scotiabank and the Insurer approve it.
 You will be given 60 days prior written notice of an amendment.
 You will be deemed to have received such notice on the fifth business day after it is mailed to the business entity's address as it appears on file.